crycode-de/ioBroker.discord/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**

+* (crycode-de) Added basic support for interactions unknown to the adapter (custom scripts required for handling)
+* (crycode-de) Raw interaction JSON is now written to the state after the interaction is initially handled to prevent some race conditions
+* (crycode-de) Updated dependencies

 ### 2.3.1 (2024-06-29)

 * (crycode-de) Fixed Blockly for the latest JavaScript adapter changes